Marie, Duchess of Auvergne: Duchess consort of Bourbon

 Marie married her third husband John of Bourbon at the "King's Palace" (the Palais de la Cité) in Paris on 21 June 1401.
 The contract had been signed at Paris on 27 May 1400 after complex negotiations.
 They had three children.
-He was appointed Grand Chamberlain of France on 18 March 1408 and succeeded his father as Duke of Bourbon on 19 August 1410.
-Marie's father had persuaded King Charles VI not to fight at the battle of Agincourt on 25 October 1415, but Marie's husband did fight, was captured, and spent the rest of his life in English captivity.
+He was appointed Grand Chamberlain of France on 18 March 1408 and succeeded his father as Duke of Bourbon on 10 August 1410.
+Marie's father, fought in the 1356 Battle of Poitiers, had persuaded King Charles VI and the Dauphin not to fight at the battle of Agincourt on 25 October 1415, but Marie's husband did fight, was captured, and spent the rest of his life in English captivity.

 Marie is believed to be depicted in one or possibly two full-page miniatures in the Très Riches Heures du Duc de Berry, a lavishly illustrated manuscript made for her father in the years after his sons' deaths.
 In the illustration for the month of April, the young noblemen and women in the foreground are grouped around a couple agreeing to be married.
 According to Patricia Stirnemann, referencing Saint-Jean Boudin, the scene, although not painted until about 1410, depicts the engagement of Marie with John of Bourbon in 1401.
-Raymond Cazelles disputes this, arguing that the couple are Marie's niece Bonne of Armagnac and Charles, Duke of Orléans, who were to marry in 1411.
+Raymond Cazelles disputes this, arguing that the couple are Marie's niece Bonne of Armagnac and Charles I, Duke of Orléans, who were to marry in 1411.
 A May Day celebration among nobles takes place in the foreground of the illustration for the month of May.
 Details appear to confirm that the house of Bourbon is represented.
 Both Cazelles and Stirnemann believe that the woman seen in the foreground, riding on a white horse and wearing a large white headdress, is Marie on the occasion of her marriage on 21 June 1401.
 These scholars do not agree as to which of the accompanying men is John of Bourbon.
-The buildings in the background have been variously identified, but G. Papertiant suggests that they are the Châtelet, Conciergerie and Tour de l'Horloge in Paris, and at the centre the Palais de la Cité where Marie's wedding took place.
+The buildings in the background have been variously identified, but G. Papertiant suggests that they are the Châtelet, Conciergerie and c in Paris, and at the centre the Palais de la Cité where Marie's wedding took place.

 A manuscript made for Marie's own use and presented to her in 1406 survives today as BnF, fr.
 926. It is a short collection of Christian devotional works, beginning with Bonaventure's Stimulus amoris, translated into French by Simon de Courcy as the Traitieé de l'esguillon d'amour divine.
 It includes a miniature of Marie and her daughter Bonne (aged about ten at this time) kneeling in prayer before the Virgin Mary.
 The manuscript is now in the Bibliothèque nationale de France.
 Marie also selected approximately 40 manuscripts from among her father's collection on his death, as she was still owed the 70,000 franc dowry from her second marriage.